 10 Ugly Truths About Buying and Managing Texas Properties

-June 6, 2023 by Green
+June 6, 2023 by Luis Rojo

 10 Ugly Truths About Buying and Managing Texas Properties

 On paper, property management seems like a kind of golden ticket.
-If you have the right properties in your portfolio, you can sit back, relax, and watch the cash roll in.
+If you have the right investment properties in your portfolio, you can sit back, relax, and watch the cash roll in.
 All you have to do is handle a handful of maintenance requests now and then, and your tenants will send you tons of money every month.

 Right?

 As any seasoned real estate investor can tell you, this is an exaggeration.
-While active real estate investing can be extremely lucrative, and it is possible to generate passive income with this strategy, there are also some ugly truths and caveats you need to keep in mind.
+While active Texas real estate investing can be extremely lucrative, and it is possible to generate passive income with this strategy, there are also some ugly truths and caveats you need to keep in mind.

 Let’s dig in.